pvdb/repl/README.md

     repl [options] command ...

-`command` is executed with each line you type into `repl`'s prompt as command-line arguments (or as standard input), and anything written to standard output or standard error by `command` is displayed.
+`command` is executed using the lines you type into `repl`'s prompt as either command-line arguments or else as standard input, and anything written by `command` to standard output and standard error is displayed.

 This is repeated until you exit out of `repl`'s interactive loop by using either `CTRL-C` or `CTRL-D`.

+    $ repl host -t A
+    host -t A >> google.com
+    google.com has address 216.58.212.206

+    host -t A >> google.co.uk
+    google.co.uk has address 172.217.169.35

+    host -t A >> ^D
+    $ _

 ## Usage

-`repl` is meant to wrap programs which accept and process command line arguments (or which read from and process standard input) and which in turn print to standard output or standard error, but which don't have an interactive mode of their own.
+`repl` is meant to wrap programs which accept and process command line arguments or which read from and process standard input, and which in turn print to standard output or standard error, but which don't have an interactive REPL of their own.

 If you have [`rlwrap(1)`][rlwrap] installed you'll automatically get the full benefits of [`readline`][readline]: persistent history, reverse history searches, tab completion, command-specific completions, etc.